Child Passenger Safety Law

 Children younger than age 4 to ride in a car seat in the rear seat if the vehicle has a rear seat.
 If all available rear seats are occupied by children under 4, then a child under 4 may ride in a car seat in the front seat.
 A child in a rear-facing car seat may only ride in the front seat if the airbag is turned off.

-Children to be properly buckled in a car seat or booster seat until they are 8 years old or 4-feet-9-inches tall.
+Children must be properly buckled in a car seat or booster seat until they are 8 years old or 4-feet-9-inches tall.
 Children must ride in a seat until they reach the age requirement or the height requirement, whichever comes first.